STUDY NOW, PAY MAY 2021

 On completion of this unit you will:

-• Understand the biology of vaccination.
+• Understand the epidemiology of a named disease

-Unit 16: Understanding Poverty
+Unit 16: Health Promotion

 On completion of this unit you will:

-• Understand definitions of poverty.
+• Understand current models of health promotion

 Your work will be assessed through your end of unit assignments.
 These will provide you the opportunity to check up on your knowledge and advance.
 After each assignment your tutor will offer feedback to help you not only progress further but also improve your skills.
 This Access to HE Diploma is a level 3 Quality Assurance Agency (QAA) regulated qualification.